Post-Baccalaureate Certificate in Political Science

 - Individuals who are interested in graduate work in political science but aren’t ready to fully commit to a graduate program.

 A prior MA is not required for admission.
 However, state law mandates that dual credit and community college teachers hold an MA in any field AND 18 hours in the subject they are teaching.
-Our Graduate Certificate Program in Political Science meets the 18-hour requirement to teach.
+Our certificate program meets the 18-hour requirement to teach.
 If you do not hold a master’s degree and are interested in teaching political science in either the community college or dual credit classroom, please visit our MA in Political Science program page.

 Choose your own courses